 We are in very difficult and unusual times with the pandemic.
 However, we in the franchise industry cannot let up on fran dev efforts.
 Many of the brands we work with that shut down completely for months are beginning to reopen.
 Other brands we work with are essential businesses and actually continued to perform extremely well.
 Regardless of your situation, franchise development has to stay top of mind for your leadership team.
 Your tactics, strategies and budgets may be different by brand, but it must be a priority.
 What you do today will greatly affect your franchise development program 24 months from now.

-Here are three questions to help franchise leadership teams have honest and open conversations about their franchise development programs.
+Here are three questions to help franchise leadership teams have honest and open conversations about how to build your Fran Dev Program.
 These may sound like simple questions, but, in our experience, one or two of these is likely to spur some serious discussions among your team.

 Franchise development has to stay top of mind for your leadership team.
 Your tactics and strategies may be different by brand, but it must be a priority from the top down.